unskript/Awesome-CloudOps-Automation/Slack/legos/slack_post_messages/README.md

         message: Message sent to channel.

 ## Lego Input
-This Lego takes take one input region.
+This Lego takes three inputs handle, channel and message.

 ## Lego Output
 Here is a sample output.